filipton/local-forwarder/README.md

 | **tunnelType** | tunnel port type (TCP \| UDP) |

 > **Warning**
-> Tunnel type almost always should be TCP, because UDP is highly unstable and slow.
+> Tunnel type almost always should be TCP, because UDP is highly unstable and slow.<br />
 > Another flow of UDP tunnel type is that golang client doesn't support it yet.

 ## Docker Setup
-You can also use docker images to easily create tunnels.
+You can also use docker images to easily create tunnels. <br />
 Simple docker-compose file can be found [here](./docker/docker-compose.yml)

 ### Env config
-As you can see for easier configuration in docker you can use environment variables
+As you can see for easier configuration in docker you can use environment variables. <br />

-Client "ports notation" is similar to docker's "ports notation".
+Client ports format is similar to docker's ports format.

 Example: 192.168.1.38:8080:80/tcp